ever-been/everDoc/src/book/markdown/deployment.md

 We will also assume that MongoDB instance is running on `mongodb.example.com`.
 All nodes must use the same *group* and *group password*.

-*Broadcasting scenario*
+#### Broadcasting scenario

-:	The cluster is formed through broadcasting.
+The cluster is formed through broadcasting.

 	been.cluster.mapstore.db.hostname=mongodb.example.com
 	mongodb.hostname=mongodb.example.com